TABLE OF CONTENTS

 If the edges of your leaves look burnt, they probably are.
 The burning shows at the tip of the leaves, so hold off on feeding nutrients for a week or two.
 This will allow the plant to flush out the high quantity of nutes.

-Nitrogen is a mobile macronutrient that plays a major role in photosynthesis and the formation of protein.
-Nitrogen deficiency in cannabis plants shows itself in yellowing leaves, older leaves dropping off, and subsequently, decreased yields of your marijuana plants.
+Nitrogen is a mobile macronutrient.
+Photsynthesis and plant proteins are both impacted greatly from Nitrogen.
+Nitrogen deficiency in cannabis plants shows itself in yellowing leaves, old leaves falling off, and subsequently, decreased yields of your marijuana plants.

 - Most organic fertilizers contain adequate nitrogen

-- Increase the amount of nitrogen in your compost grass clippings
+- Raise the amount of nitrogen in your compost grass clippings, pruning, and table scraps

-As part of the macronutrient family, phosphorus is directed to the areas that need it most.
-It also plays an essential role in photosynthesis and is thus, a crucial component of the cannabis plant’s DNA.
-Phosphorus deficiency manifests as brown spots on leaves, and abnormally dry leaves.
+As part of the macronutrient family, phosphorus is directed to the areas that require it greatly.
+Phosphorus deficiency shows as brown spots on leaves, and abnormally dry leaves.

 - Apply a high-phosphate organic fertilizer